Sampling Methods | Types, Techniques & Examples

 When you conduct research about a group of people, it’s rarely possible to collect data from every person in that group.
 Instead, you select a sample.
 The sample is the group of individuals who will actually participate in the research.

 To draw valid conclusions from your results, you have to carefully decide how you will select a sample that is representative of the group as a whole.
-There are two types of sampling methods:
+This is called a sampling method.
+There are two primary types of sampling methods that you can use in your research:

-- Probability sampling involves random selection, allowing you to make statistical inferences about the whole group.
+- Probability sampling involves random selection, allowing you to make strong statistical inferences about the whole group.

-First, you need to identify the target population of your research.
+First, you need to understand the difference between a population and a sample, and identify the target population of your research.

 - The population is the entire group that you want to draw conclusions about.